What is Multi-Factor Authentication

-Daisy Steele: It’s certain that MFA is best practice for cyber security.
+Daisy Steele: It’s certain that MFA is best practice for cybersecurity.
 That’s well-documented and well-known.
 We had to look at our tolerance for risk versus our tolerance for inconvenience.
 What are the consequences of being compromised and how can we mitigate that?
-For us, deciding to implement MFA was a combination of things including access to a lot of sensitive detain one place.
+For us, deciding to implement MFA was a combination of things including access to a lot of sensitive data in one place.
 Since we were about to launch Veracross, we decided that we would fully activate MFA during the launch.
 I began the conversation, but ultimately, it was a collaborative decision.

 KK: Did you receive any resistance?
 If so, what information did you present to highlight the value of MFA?

 PG: As with anything new, we had grumbles from a few, but once I met with those concerned and showed them how vitally important MFA is, they got on board.
 Most did not need any convincing, but for those with reservations, I restated the recommendations from our security assessment and showed them some online videos from top data security professionals.